Constitution State

 If you have questions about your specific renewal status, the eLicensing process, or what documentation you need, reach out to your state EMS office or your agency’s training officer.

-CE Solutions is a CAPCE-accredited continuing education provider serving Connecticut EMRs, EMTs, AEMTs, and Paramedics since 1997.
+CE Solutions is a CAPCE-accredited EMS continuing education provider serving Connecticut EMRs, EMTs, AEMTs, and Paramedics since 1997.
+Make sure your CE is from a CAPCE-accredited provider.
+CE Solutions is CAPCE-accredited, and our courses are accepted for Connecticut EMS recertification via NREMT.

-- NREMT recertification packages structured for each provider level
+• NREMT recertification packages structured for each Connecticut provider level

-- CAPCE-accredited courses accepted for both NREMT and Connecticut recertification
+• CAPCE-accredited courses accepted for both NREMT and Connecticut state recertification

 Connecticut EMS Recertification FAQs